 - ½ teaspoon sesame oil

-- 2 cloves garlic
+- 2 cloves garlic - minced

-- 2 pounds chicken breast - cubed
+- 2 pounds boneless skinless chicken breasts - cubed

 - 2 cups jasmine rice - rinsed well of excess starch

-- 1 ¾ cups homemade chicken stock - or water
+- 1 ¾ cups chicken stock

 - 1 cup carrots - chopped

 - ½ cup gluten free soy sauce

 - Mixing spoon

 - Cook scrambled eggs in 1 tablespoon of olive oil the inner pan of your Instant Pot using the Saute setting.
 Remove eggs and set aside.